HartharnSam/HartharnSam.github.io/_pages/research.md

 In the first part of my PhD, I have investigated how the dynamics of shoaling internal solitary wave change in different stratification types.
 I hope to then apply this understanding of internal wave dynamics, instabilities and mixing, and experimental techniques to ice-ocean dynamics.
 To see my published work proceed to [publications](/publications).
 For short summaries of some of the research I have worked on, read on.

-My PhD  Three research questions are being addressed during this project so far:
+Three research questions are being addressed during this project so far:

 -          How stratification affects the behaviour of shoaling Internal Solitary Waves?
 -          How stratification impacts boluses produced by fissioning Internal Solitary Waves?